danielabmartins/devops-24-25-1241902/CA2/README.md

 **Part 1** The goal is to practice with VirtualBox using the same projects from the previous assignments but now inside a VirtualBox/UTM VM with Ubuntu

+**Part 2**  The goal of Part 2 of this assignment is to use Vagrant to setup a virtual environment to execute the tutorial spring boot application, gradle ”basic” version (developed in CA1, Part3)

 ---